The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 ## Addle Mitigation

 Addle in this phase will be used to mitigate the raid-wide damage from Gigaflare.
-After every Trio, Bahamut will cast a Gigaflare, and a total of 2 (per caster) can be Addled throughout the phase.
+After every Trio, Bahamut will cast a Gigaflare, and a total of two (per caster) can be Addled throughout the phase.

 Your second Addle usage in this phase will depend on your first one.
 If you are using Addle on the Gigaflare after Blackfire Trio, you can also Addle either the Gigaflare after Heavensfall Trio or the Gigaflare after Tenstrike Trio.
 If you Addle the Gigaflare after Fellruin Trio, your second Addle must be on the Gigaflare after Tenstrike Trio.

-# Phase 4: Adds Phase
+# Phase Four: Adds Phase

 ## Reopener